axelerator/etoml/README.md

 Commands:
-  init     Create a new encrypted TOML file encrypt  (Re-)encrypt unencrypted values in an existinf etoml file decrypt  decrypt unencrypted values in an existinf etoml file help     Print this message or the help of the given subcommand(s)
+  init     Create a new encrypted TOML file encrypt  (Re-)encrypt unencrypted values in an existing etoml file decrypt  decrypt unencrypted values in an existing etoml file help     Print this message or the help of the given subcommand(s)

 Options: